cednore/trilium/README.md

 ## 🚧 Roadmap

 - [ ] Automagical backup to S3 bucket
+- [ ] dbdump not working due to permission error
 - [ ] Self-starter/forking guide
 - [ ] Budget-tracking
 - [ ] SRE concepts; monitoring performance and more